Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Generalized -stochastic entropic functional

 for all $0 \leq s\leq t$.
 In this relation, the environment entropy change $S_{s}^{\rm{env},\mathcal{P},\widehat{\mQ}^{(t,s)}}$ is ~\eqref{eq:decom1}

 with the path probability $\widehat{\mQ}^{(t,s)}$ is defined by iterating the reversed protocol, see Eq.~\eqref{Ltilde}, twice, viz,

-This apparently-complicated object $\widehat{\mQ}^{(t,s)}$ is in fact the path probability of a Markovian process with generator for all $0\leq u\leq s \leq t$.
+{where we recall that in Sec.~\ref{sec:6p1} we defined the measure $\widetilde{Q}^{(t)}$ as time-reversed protocol of the path measure $Q$ with respect to the reference time $t$.} This apparently-complicated object $\widehat{\mQ}^{(t,s)}$ is in fact the path probability of a Markovian process with generator for all $0\leq u\leq s \leq t$.
 In other words, the iteration of two reversed protocols is just a time translation.

 The relation \eqref{sep2} follows from the equality which holds for all $0\leq r \leq s\leq t$.
 We advice readers to prove the relation~\eqref{Nis-Nis} for Langevin systems with additive noise by using the Lagrangian given by Eq.~\eqref{eq:LagrangianFormula}.